roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "What?
 You are...
 Yggdrasil?"

-Yuuyami tilted her head.
-Plants expected to have but a primitive consciousness.
+<p markdown="1">Yuuyami tilted her head.
+Plants expected to have but a primitive consciousness.</p>
+[^10]: this Japanese word for _planet_ applying for a separate planet, not the Earth;

 "Yes," says Lydia; "she holds a great consciousness."
 "Quite so.
-Therefore, the huge, strong, and wise myself should be a sovereign of this planet."
-"I am not quite understand what you are talking of."
+Therefore, the huge, strong, and wise myself should be a sovereign of this planet."[^10] "I am not quite understand what you are talking of."